loudoweb/native-clipboard/README.md

 # Haxe Clipboard

-This is a native library to read clipboard data from Haxe.
+This is a native library to read and write clipboard data from Haxe.
 It uses [Ammer](https://github.com/Aurel300/ammer/) to generate bindings.

 Note: This is a Windows only library for now!